philsquared/Catch23/design_questions.md

 hold the final expression until their destructors are called.
 So, currently, the ...Expr destructors call back into Asserter (to which a pointer is being held) to evaluate the expression.

-We pass the whole ...Expr object to a function that will perform the evaluation on the final object with requiring the expr objects themselves to trigger this.
+We could pass the whole ...Expr object to a function that will perform the evaluation on the final object with requiring the expr objects themselves to trigger this.
 The main reason for not doing that is to keep the macro-less syntax simpler.
 Because the `<<` operator only binds to the first part of the expression we'd need something else to wrap the whole thing and that would become something the user would have to write if not using macros.